prettier/plugin-php/README.md

 We're considering the plugin to be stable when pure PHP files are formatted.
 Formatting of files that contain mixed PHP and HTML is still considered unstable - please see [open issues with the tag "inline"](https://github.com/prettier/plugin-php/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Ainline) for details.

-If you want to use the plugin in production, we recommend limiting it's scope to pure PHP files.
+If you want to use the plugin in production, we recommend limiting its scope to pure PHP files.

 ### Input